theAfricanQuant/pneumonia/README.md

 The guide for production deployment to Render is at https://course.fast.ai/deployment_render.html.

-I have used the example to make my own which can be viewed here: https://swinehealth.onrender.com/.
-Test it out with images of pigs!
+I have used the example to make my own which can be viewed here: https://pneumonia-v1.onrender.com.
+Test it out with images of Chest x-rays!